jelsonjay/nextjs-blog/README.md

-## Statically generated blog example using Next.js & Markdown
+## statically generated blog example using next.js & markdown

 This is a starter template for [Learn Next.js](https://nextjs.org/learn).